hyzhak/otel-lgtm-mvp/README.md

   kubectl logs -n observability deploy/otelcol
   ```

-If you change any of the configuration files under `grafana/`, `otel-collector/`, `tempo/`, `loki/`, or `prometheus/`, copy the edits into `k8s/base/files` to keep the Kubernetes ConfigMaps aligned with the compose setup.
+If you change any of the configuration files under `deploy/k8s/base/config/`, both docker-compose and Kubernetes will pick up the updates.
+Keep the shared directory as the single source of truth for component configuration.

 ## Additional Notes